Mecklenburg County, North Carolina: Communities

 Mecklenburg County contains seven municipalities including the City of Charlotte and the towns of Cornelius, Davidson, and Huntersville (north of Charlotte); and the towns of Matthews, Mint Hill, and Pineville (south and southeast of Charlotte).
-Small portions of Stallings and Weddington are also in Mecklenburg County, though most of those towns are in Union County.
+A small portion of Stallings is also in Mecklenburg County, though most of that town is in Union County.
 Extraterritorial jurisdictions within the county are annexed by municipalities as soon as they reach sufficient concentrations.